LaughingLogic/greater-challenge/README.md

 The next stage would be to establish a continuous integration and deployment strategy.
-One proposed strategy would be to use a CI service such as [Travis CI](https://travis-ci.org/) to automate builds, then deploy to a staging environment hosted on e.g. AWS, Google Cloud or similar self-hosted platform (e.g. OpenStack, OpenShift).
+One proposed strategy would be to use a CI service such as [Travis CI](https://travis-ci.org/) to automate builds, then deploy to a staging environment hosted on e.g. AWS, Google Cloud or a self-hosted platform e.g. OpenStack, OpenShift.
 Containerisation (if desired) could be achieved via Docker.

 #### Scalability